dejanantic/quiz-app/README.md

 # Quiz App - Test Your Trivia Skills

 A simple little web app to test your trivia skills.
+Everything built from scratch.

 > Built using MVC (Model-View-Controller) design pattern